What to Expect – Installation

 First, you’ll need power.
 Unlike traditional copper cables, which conduct enough electricity to bring signal to your home, fiber-optic signal is run on glass, which is non-conductive.
 GTel has the option to provide you with a battery backup unit that will allow your dial tone to remain active in the event that your home loses power.
 Ask one of our Customer Representatives for more information about the battery backup service we offer.

-You’ll also need a new modem.
-Traditional DSL modems aren’t capable of handling the lightning fast speeds that fiber can provide.
+You’ll need a router.
 If you’re planning on connecting multiple devices to a wireless network inside of your home, we have many options to get you connected wherever you need it.
-You can choose to provide your own modem or GTel can provide you one for a low monthly fee and we’ll take care of the maintenance.
+You can choose to provide your own router or GTel can provide you one for a low monthly fee and we’ll take care of the maintenance.

 As soon as your in-home installation is complete, you can start enjoying GTel FIber!